-This quick and easy Fried Rice recipe is perfect for repurposing leftover rice from last night's dinner!
-With just a handful of ingredients, you can have a delicious side dish, ready in no time, that tastes just like takeout—if not better!
+This Easy Egg Fried Rice Recipe is perfect for repurposing leftover rice from last night's dinner!
+With just a handful of ingredients, you can have a delicious side dish, ready in only 20 minutes, that tastes just like takeout—if not better!

 Try my unique and flavorful Curry Fried Rice next for a fun twist!